-JOB STEPS HAZARDS ACTIONS TO ELIMINATE OR MINIMIZE HAZARDS EM 385-1-1 (PARA REF) General Biological hazards Level D PPE EM 385-1-1 06.D (bees, mosquitoes, Insect repellant, as necessary ticks, Lyme Pant legs tucked into boots or otherwise closed to minimize tick entry and contact with harmful plants disease, Inspect for ticks during the day and at the end of each work day (see Section 10.18) histoplasmosis, Avoidance of accumulations of bird or bat droppings (see Section 10.17) wasps, and snakes) Protective ointments and/or specialized cleaners if working in areas with poisonous plants Site-specific instruction in recognition and avoidance of harmful plants and/or animals Temperature Administrative controls (see Section 9.0) EM 385-1-1 06.I extremes Cooled (shaded) or warmed break area depending on the season Routine breaks in established break area and unscheduled breaks if needed (see Section 9.0) Chilled water if temperature exceeds 70°F Monitoring - ambient temperature measurements at least twice daily.
-Temperatures greater than 80°F, temperatures less than 30°F, and the use of impermeable clothing require additional controls (see Section 9.0) Site- and season-specific instruction in weather hazards and hazard controls Contact with MEC On-site training in ordnance recognition for all field personnel.
+JOB STEPS HAZARDS ACTIONS TO ELIMINATE OR MINIMIZE HAZARDS EM 385-1-1 (PARA REF) General Biological hazards Level D PPE EM 385-1-1 06.D (bees, mosquitoes, Insect repellant, as necessary ticks, Lyme Pant legs tucked into boots or otherwise closed to minimize tick entry and contact with harmful plants disease, Inspect for ticks during the day and at the end of each work day (see Section 10.18) histoplasmosis, Avoidance of accumulations of bird or bat droppings (see Section 10.17) poisonous plants, Protective ointments and/or specialized cleaners if working in areas with poisonous plants wasps, and snakes) Site-specific instruction in recognition and avoidance of harmful plants and/or animals Temperature Administrative controls (see Section 9.0) EM 385-1-1 06.I extremes Cooled (shaded) or warmed break area depending on the season Routine breaks in established break area and unscheduled breaks if needed (see Section 9.0) Chilled water if temperature exceeds 70°F Monitoring - ambient temperature measurements at least twice daily.
+Temperatures greater than 80°F, temperatures less than 30°F, and the use of impermeable clothing require additional controls (see Section9.0) Site- and season-specific instruction in weather hazards and hazard controls Contact with MEC On-site training in ordnance recognition for all field personnel.
 Any investigation work within a MRS will follow MEC EM 385-1-1 33.A avoidance protocol.
 MEC surveys will be conducted in MRSs by a UXO technician for intrusive work and a UXO technician will accompany investigation teams.
 Avoid areas or withdraw all personnel from area, as directed by UXO technician, if ordnance or suspected ordnance is discovered.
 Monitoring - visual surveys for ordnance.
 Instrument surveys by UXO technicians in MRS. Follow requirements of governing Explosive Safety Submittal, if required, for the project.
+CELRL Form 1259 9, 1 November 2001 Previous Versions are Obsolet te and Should Not Be Used